theonjs/theon/README.md

 # theon [![Build Status](https://api.travis-ci.org/h2non/theon.svg?branch=master&style=flat)][travis] [![Code Climate](https://codeclimate.com/github/h2non/theon/badges/gpa.svg)](https://codeclimate.com/github/h2non/theon) [![NPM](https://img.shields.io/npm/v/theon.svg)](https://www.npmjs.org/package/theon)

-A lightweight, declarative and [featured](#features) JavaScript library to create API clients and SDKs in node.js and browsers.
+In a nutshell, `theon` is a lightweight and [featured](#features) JavaScript library to create API clients and SDKs in node.js and browsers.
 It was especially designed to build domain-specific, extensible, expressive and fluent programmatic bindings to any HTTP layer.

 `theon` provides a convenient abstraction to build rich API clients which interacts with one or multiple HTTP interfaces.
 It was designed with strong extensibility and composition capabilities in mind, mostly provided through the hierarchical [middleware layer](#middleware), which supports [plugins](#plugins), observer [hooks](#hooks), [validators](#validators) and [interceptors](#interceptors).